 Applied Behavior Analysis Intervention

+Many individuals with autism spectrum disorder (ASD) face challenges that affect all areas of social communication; two common symptoms include avoiding eye contact and avoiding play interaction, which ultimately hinder their ability to establish relationships with their peers.
 In the same way, these challenges may inhibit learning in children with ASD.
 Children may lack observational skills, struggle with interpretation of concepts, and may often find it difficult to acknowledge and understand the perspectives of others.

 Sessions are 100% community-based and may take place in the following locations:

 We strongly encourage parent participation in conjunction with the implementation of our support programs.
 Through our parent training program, we teach parents how to reinforce their child’s newly learned and developing skills by incorporating them into daily routines.
 Training sessions provide an opportunity to address specific behaviors, review child’s progress, and discuss goals and concerns.
 Parents also gain the advantage of working one-on-one with case managers and supervisors to understand the fundamentals of applied behavior analysis and to learn about community inclusion and life skills enrichment activities.